-EXODUS: GODS AND KINGS —-Epic maestro Ridley Scott’s mammoth 2014 non-ideological incursion onto the baked plains of Bible literalism and its standard cinematic box canyon of corn-ripened DeMille shrillness showed up at Christmas: in its $140,000,000 CGI wake it left controversy (“how could he? how dare he?”), puzzlement (“what was he saying?”) and shrugs (“cool to look at, immediately forgettable”) washed up like so much debris from the smite-this, Grampa of awe-droppers—the parting of that good old Red Sea.
+EXODUS: GODS AND KINGS —-Epic maestro Ridley Scott’s mammoth 2014 non-ideological incursion onto the baked plains of Bible literalism and its standard cinematic box canyon of corn-ripened DeMille shrillness showed up at Christmas: in its $140,000,000 CGI wake it left controversy (“how could he? how dare he?”), puzzlement (“what was he saying?”) and shrugs (“cool to look at, immediately forgettable”), critical swipes washed up like so much debris from the smite-this, Grampa of awe-droppers, the parting of that good old Red Sea.

 In Scott’s 150-minute take (a catnap compared to the Van Winkle rip of The Ten Commandments eonic 231) the climactic wash & rinse, despite advanced technique, isn’t as smashing as the 1956 placeholder, and before it drowns all those chariots enough wildly imagined effects have already been displayed to sate spectacle fanciers.
 The plagues—frogs, flies, boils (yeeuck), hailstones and a bloody Nile with ravenous crocs (it’s a crock?) are suitably Big Movie cool, along with a king-sized (Scott-sized) opening battle scene.

-That battle, and other action set-pieces (Ridley does flaming-object-projectile-hurling as good as anyone since Stalin took Berlin) effectively make this Moses-Pharoah contest into an action pact, rather than a faith finding mission.
-Moses (brooding Christian Bale) becomes warrior more than messiah, and Pharoah (sulking Joel Edgerton) less of monarch than jerkweed.
-Other characters are given little dimension or even screen time—Joshua (Aaron Paul) might as well be just plain Josh, for all his input; other personages and performers fare likewise.
-Ben Kingsley shows up briefly (Ian McKellen or Anthony Hopkins busy being Bearded & Wise in other myths at other studios), and Sigourney Weaver slinks in and out so fast she may as well be an extra.
-John Turturro got slammed a lot (way overmuch) by critics who had a tough time accepting him as the elder Rameses (why not? he does nothing untoward–I thought he was fine).
+That battle, and other action set-pieces (Ridley does flaming-object-projectile-hurling as good as anyone since Stalin took Berlin) effectively make this Moses-Pharaoh contest into as much action pact as faith-finding mission.
+Moses (Christian Bale, brooding) becomes warrior more than messiah, and Pharaoh (Joel Edgerton, sulking) less monarch than jerk.
+Secondary characters are given little dimension or even screen time—Joshua (Aaron Paul) might as well be just plain Josh, for all his input; other personages and performers fare likewise.
+Ben Kingsley shows up briefly (Ian McKellen or Anthony Hopkins busy being Bearded & Wise in different myths at other studios), and Sigourney Weaver slinks in and out so fast she may as well be an extra.
+John Turturro got slammed a lot (way overmuch) by critics who had a tough time accepting him as the elder Rameses; I thought he was fine.
 Best reviews for the cast went to the constantly surprising Ben Mendelsohn, having fun being slurpily effete.

 Much ado from the p.c. police about the color-coding of the principle players—‘should’– being the new marching order so as not to possibly offend someone, somewhere, over something.
 Scott dismissed the casting critiques, rather clumsily, which just added more cranks to the (hand)wringer.